 Despite the prevalent micro and macro uncertainties, the Group remains vigilant in monitoring and controlling costs to ensure the profitability of existing projects.
+The next few years will continue to be tough as jobs are expected to remain scarce.
+Nonetheless, I believe we have put the worst behind us and our diversification strategy would create greater stability to our future earnings.
+The path ahead is fraught with risks but I am confident that with our current strength and practice, we will be more resilient and emerge stronger.
 Barring any unforeseen circumstances, the Group expects a modest recovery ahead.

-Moving forward, the Group will realign its core technical competencies to match market demands and invest in strengthening its talent capabilities to maintain high service level.
+Moving forward, the Group will realign its core technical competencies to match market demands and carefully invest in strengthening its talent capabilities to maintain high service level.